 Step Two: Complete Healthcare Training

-Travel companions hired for medical reasons typically need to have earned a Bachelor of Science in Nursing, an Associate Degree in Nursing or a nursing diploma.
+Travel companions hired for medical reasons typically need to have earned a Bachelor of Science in Nursing, an associate degree in nursing, or a nursing diploma.
 These degrees can take anywhere from 2-4 years to earn.
-Some of the coursework required for this career path may include anatomy and physiology, biology, chemistry and pharmacology.
+Some of the coursework required for this career path may include anatomy and physiology, biology, chemistry, and pharmacology.
 After earning a degree in nursing, one must pass a national licensing exam to be able to legally practice as a nurse.
 Other healthcare backgrounds that are appropriate for travel companions include training as a certified medical assistant or paramedic.

 Step Three: Meet Experience and Skill Requirements

-When a travel companion is needed to assist an individual for medical reasons, the companion must have skills that enable him or her to observe varying health conditions, record and monitor vital signs and stabilize the traveler and safely move him or her from one location to the next.
+When a travel companion is needed to assist an individual for medical reasons, the companion must have skills that enable him or her to observe varying health conditions, record and monitor vital signs, and stabilize the traveler and safely move him or her from one location to the next.
 Disabled travelers have special needs that the travel companion will be expected to address with compassion and discretion, such as assisting the client with personal care and mobility issues.
 When supervising children, the companion may have to keep the children occupied and ensure they are not disruptive while keeping them safe.

-Step Four: Apply for a Position With a Travel Companion Service Company
+Step Four: Apply for a Position with a Travel Companion Service Company

 Some legitimate companies provide travel companion services.
 By obtaining a position with one of these service providers, travel companions can ensure the clients they will be accompanying have been screened and will want only legitimate services from the travel companion.
-Clients are similarly reassured that the companion has undergone a thorough background check, has references, may be insured and is held accountable by the agency that employs the companion.
+Clients are similarly reassured that the companion has undergone a thorough background check, has references, may be insured, and is held accountable by the agency that employs the companion.